eollins/SmartSlateCompanion/README.md

-Print out the STL in the repository and fit components as shown.
+Print out the two .stl files in the repository and fit components as shown.
 Secure parts with tape as neccessary.

 INSERT PICTURE

 Software